kisenshi/gvgai-agent-behaviour-research/README.md

 ### Publication

-Guerrero-Romero, Cristina, and Diego Perez-Liebana. "[MAP-Elites to Generate a Team of Agents that Elicits Diverse Automated Gameplay](http://kisenshi.github.io/files/paper-map-elites-generation-team-agents-behaviour.pdf)" To be published _in 2021 IEEE Conference on Games (CoG)_
+Cristina Guerrero-Romero and Diego Perez-Liebana. "[MAP-Elites to Generate a Team of Agents that Elicits Diverse Automated Gameplay](http://kisenshi.github.io/files/paper-map-elites-generation-team-agents-behaviour.pdf)" To be published _in 2021 IEEE Conference on Games (CoG)_

 ### Related paper

-Guerrero-Romero, Cristina, Simon M. Lucas, and Diego Perez-Liebana. "[Using a Team of General AI Algorithms to Assist Game Design and Testing](http://kisenshi.github.io/files/paper-team-general-ai-assist.pdf)." _In 2018 IEEE Conference on Computational Intelligence and Games (CIG)_, pp. 1-8.
+Cristina Guerrero-Romero, Simon M. Lucas, and Diego Perez-Liebana. "[Using a Team of General AI Algorithms to Assist Game Design and Testing](http://kisenshi.github.io/files/paper-team-general-ai-assist.pdf)." _In 2018 IEEE Conference on Computational Intelligence and Games (CIG)_, pp. 1-8.
 IEEE, 2018

 ## Automated gameplay